-- With a glass flatten the dough balls to 1/2 inch thickness and brush the tops with milk and sprinkle a bit of sugar on top.
+- Using a drinking glass, flatten the dough balls to 1/2 inch thickness, brush the tops with milk, and sprinkle a bit of sugar on top.

-- Take out the biscuits and allow them to cool down to room temperature.
+- Remove the biscuits from the oven and allow them to cool down to room temperature.

-- Once you have cleaned and sliced them, take 1/3 of the strawberries and mash them with a potato masher.
+- Meanwhile, once you have cleaned and sliced the strawberries, take 1/3 of the strawberries and mash them with a potato masher.

-- When chilled, beat the mixture until stiff peaks form.
+- When chilled, beat the mixture with an electric mixer until stiff peaks form.

-- Assemble the shortcakes by cutting the biscuits in half.
+- Start assembling the shortcakes by cutting the biscuits in half, first.